iotubeproject/iotube-validator-service/README.md

-# iotube validator service
+# ioTube validator service

-iotube services for validator and relayer
+ioTube services for validator and relayer

+## Get Started with Docker
+The recommended way to run the validator service is using docker.
+Please see [docker/README.md](docker/README.md) for more details.

-## Get Started
+## Get Started with Binary
 ### Requirement
 * Postgres Database
 * Golang 1.8.0